 How to shop ethically and sustainably wherever you travel is a skill that’s easily learnt.
 And it’s one of the easiest ways for you to travel more responsibly.
 All you need to do is think hard about where and how you spend your money in the places in which you’re travelling.

-Living in Cambodia, where the recent news has been dominated by garment worker strikes and the deaths and injuries of protestors — young people who slave for long hours making clothes and shoes for a pittance for some of the world’s biggest global brands — has led me to further evaluate how I spend my money.
+Living in Cambodia, where the news often covers garment worker strikes and the deaths and injuries of workers – young people who slave for long hours making clothes and shoes for a pittance for some of the world’s biggest global fashion brands – has led me to further evaluate how I spend my money.

-Below you’ll find my tips on how to shop ethically and sustainably, when you’re away or at home.
-I’ve been following these for some years, however, I’m now also going to refrain from shopping at fashion brands I used to buy, such as Zara and H&M, until those companies demonstrate that the workers at their Cambodia factories are being paid fair wages that are sufficient to live on.
+Below you’ll find my tips on how to shop ethically and sustainably when you’re away or at home.
+I’ve been following these for some years, however, I’m now also going to refrain from shopping at fashion brands I used to buy, such as Zara and H&M, until those companies demonstrate that the workers at their factories in Cambodia and elsewhere are being paid fair wages that are sufficient to live on.

 According to a study by UK-based Labour Behind the Label and the Phnom Penh-based Community Legal Education Centre, workers in Cambodia require a minimum of US$150 a month to cover basic needs.
-Those working for Zara, H&M and other global fashion brands with factories in Cambodia, including Gap, Puma, Adidas, Nike, Debenhams, Next, Esprit, and Levi Strauss and others haven’t been receiving that.
+Those working for Zara, H&M and other global fashion brands with factories in Cambodia, including Gap, Puma, Adidas, Nike, Debenhams, Next, Esprit, and Levi Strauss and others weren’t receiving that until recently.

-However, those big, rich, global retail companies came to Cambodia in the first place because the labour is cheap, they can make their products more cheaply here than anywhere else, and they can therefore reap far greater profits – off the backs of workers who can barely survive on the meagre wages they are paying them.
-They need to take greater responsibility here.
+However, those big, rich, global retail companies came to Cambodia because of the very fact that the labour is cheap, they can make their products more cheaply here than anywhere else, and they can therefore reap far greater profits – off the backs of workers who can barely survive on the meagre wages they are paying them.
+The multinational fashion brands need to take greater responsibility here.

-But it was a recent encounter with a former garment factory worker who now works in the travel industry that really brought home the situation for me, as she described firsthand how she lived for several years.
-She explained how she slaved for fourteen hours a day, seven days a week, working overtime for a measly $5 monthly bonus, to take home a total of just $65 a month.
+But it was an encounter in 2014 with a former garment factory worker who now works in the travel industry that really brought home the situation for me.
+She described firsthand how she lived for several years while working in a factory making clothes for a major international fashion brand.
+She explained how she slaved for fourteen hours a day, seven days a week, working overtime for a measly $5 monthly bonus, only to take home a total of just $65 a month.

 She told me that she only ever had a day off when she called in sick from exhaustion and she maintained that relentless pace for three years until she finally couldn’t take it anymore and found another job.
-If you find that story shockingly sad, I also recommend reading these firsthand accounts here on the Phnom Penh Post.
+If you find that story shockingly sad, I also recommend reading these firsthand accounts here in the Phnom Penh Post, Cambodia’s national English-language newspaper.

-Until the government recently announced a raise of the garment workers’ minimum wage to US$100 a month, they were earning $75 minimum a month, and last year many of the 600,000 or so workers were earning as little as $60 a month or $2 a day.
+Until the government announced a raise of the garment workers’ minimum wage to US$100 a month in 2014, they were earning $75 minimum a month, and last year many of the 600,000 or so workers were earning as little as $60 a month or $2 a day.
 I have a hard time understanding how the workers can survive on so little.

 In fact, the study I mentioned above (cited here) found that many garment workers suffer from malnutrition and fainting is common.
-At the time of writing, there appears to have been no real outcomes from the letters the global brands sent, and that more mass protests are scheduled for early February.
+At the time of writing this, there were no real outcomes from the letters the global fashion brands sent, and more mass protests took place in February that year.

 Here are my tips to how to shop ethically and shop sustainably whether you’re at home or away: